-A solvency II adjustment of £16.4m has been made to show the fair value of leased property in accordance with IFRS 16 which came into force on 1st January 2019.
+Under UK GAAP lease obligations and right of use asset related to the period after 31 December 2019 are off balance sheet obligations.
+However, the basis for SII valuation is IFRS.
+Therefore, a solvency II adjustment of £19.2m has been made to show the fair value of leased property in accordance with IFRS 16 which came into force on 1 January 2019.